Hyloft/type-graphql-example/Readme.md

 }
 ```

 It is like a template.
-Only field we have to imagine is validate function:
+Only field we have to notice in there is validate function:
 ```ts
 validate(email: string) {
     return User.findOne({where:{email}}).then(user => {